DataDog/documentation/content/en/tracing/setup/go.md

 header styles that are enabled for injection or extraction.
 By default only Datadog extraction style is enabled.

-If multiple extraction styles are enabled extraction attempt is done on the order those styles are configured and first successful extracted value is used.
+If multiple extraction styles are enabled, extraction attempts are made in the order that those styles are specified and the first successful extracted value is used.

 ## Change Agent Hostname